Accenture/EcoSonar/EcoSonar-SonarQube/README.md

 filling the url field will allow you to request directly the EcoSonar-API through environment variable.
 You do no longer need to modify EcoSonar code.
 EcoSonar-API-URL should be replaced in local by `http://localhost:3000` and by the EcoSonar API Url for a deployed version.

-### Install Sonarqube Plugin
+### Install Sonarqube Plugins

-Copy the file located at the following path `target/ecosonar-X-SNAPSHOT.jar`.
+1. Copy the file located at the following path `target/ecosonar-X-SNAPSHOT.jar`.
-Go to the downloaded Sonarqube folder  `extensions/plugins/` and paste the JAR.
+2. Go to your Sonarqube folder  `extensions/plugins/` and paste the JAR.
+3. Retrieve 3 JAR files available in the `ecocode` folder :
+4. Go to your Sonarqube folder  `extensions/plugins/` and paste the 3 JAR files to add the EcoCode Sonarqube plugins.

 To finally launch Sonarqube with the plugin, run the shell script: `bin/windows-x86-64/StartSonar.bat`.